A Best Buy rating from Ethical Consumer

-In recent years there has been a significant rise in water based inks being touted as ‘greener’ and more sustainable that plastisol inks.
+In recent years there has been a significant rise in water-based inks being touted as ‘greener’ and more sustainable than plastisol inks.
 What many people do not realise is that it’s a much more complicated topic than it appears at first glance.

 Steve Kahane, an International Coatings’ president and CEO whose held senior executive positions in the environment and engineering fields, has to say on the topic.